vision4robotics/DaDiff/README.md

 Take DaDiff-GAT for instance.
 1. For quick test, you can download our trained model for [DaDiff-GAT](https://drive.google.com/file/d/1DccbQ4nh2rlni8RVykTNzuHXJgSvNE4G/view?usp=sharing) (or [DaDiff-BAN](https://drive.google.com/file/d/1nKyzA0ohOmrvSvypM-0cCvGNo93ZvdLp/view?usp=sharing)) and place it at `DaDiff/SiamGAT/snapshot`.

 2. Download testing datasets and put them into your own directory.
-If you want to test the tracker on a new dataset, please refer to the toolkit to set the test dataset.
+If you want to test DaDiff on a new dataset, please refer to the toolkit to set the test dataset.

 3. Start testing